Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 2. Determine If You Want To Bet On Forwards, Options, Or Spot Prices

-Some brokers like IG Group and Spreadex also allow you to use Forex options to spread bet with.
+Some of the best spread betting brokers – like IG Group and Spreadex – will provide forex options betting.
 An option gives you the right, but not the obligation, to buy or sell the forex pair at a specific price.
-Options are a good choice as they can generate larger profits when the asset is volatile while limiting your risk to the option contract’s purchase price.

 3. Place Your Forex Spread Bet